First Opium War: Crackdown on opium

 By 1838, the British were selling roughly 1400 long ton of opium per year to China.
-Legalization of the opium trade was the subject of ongoing debate within the Chinese administration, but a proposal to legalise the narcotic was repeatedly rejected, and in 1838 the government began to actively sentence Chinese drug traffickers to death.
+Legalization of the opium trade was the subject of ongoing debate within the Chinese administration, but a proposal to legalise the narcotic was repeatedly rejected, and by 1838 the government had begun to impose increasingly severe penalties on Chinese drug traffickers.
+Opinions were polarized into two sides.
+One side adopted a pragmatic approach that favored regulating the opium trade rather than maintaining strict prohibition.
+Officials such as Xu Naiji argued that the importation and sale should be legalized and then taxed by the Chinese government.
+Their belief was that legalization and taxation could reduce smuggling, generate additional government revenue, and help address revenue shortages associated with the outflow of silver.
+The other side, later led by, Lin Zexu, argued that the opium trade was a moral issue and an "evil" that needed to be eliminated.

 There were also long-term factors that pushed the Chinese government into action.
 Historian Jonathan D. Spence lists these factors that led to war:

 the social dislocations that began to appear in the Qing world, the spread of addiction, the growth of a hard-line mentality toward foreigners, foreign refusal to accept Chinese legal norms, changes in international trade structures, and the ending of Western intellectuals' admiration for China....
 When the tough prohibitions of 1838 began to take effect, the market diminished and dealers found themselves dangerously oversupplied.
 A second contributing factor was that the new British post of superintendent of foreign trade in China was held by a deputy of the British crown....If the Chinese crossed the superintendent, they would be insulting the British nation rather than the business corporation....[The superintendent could] call directly on the aid of British armed Forces and the Royal Navy in times of serious trouble.